Manvith-Prabhu/Capsule_vision_2024/README.md

 novel model that uses Shared channel residual (SCR) blocks and Atrous Spatial Pyramid Pooling (ASPP) blocks.
 Further, the performance of the proposed model is compared with other well-known approaches.
 The experimental results yield that proposed model provides better disease classification results.
 The proposed model was successful in classifying diseases with a F1 Score of 78.5% and a Mean AUC of 98.3% on the validation data, which is promising given its compact architecture.
-This approach was ranked 15 in the competition
+This approach was ranked 15 in the competition.

 ## Technologies Used